 Libraries need to evolve if they’re going to stay relevant in the 21st century; so, too, do the librarians running them.

 It’s crucial that library professionals reshape their skill sets if they want to stay relevant.
 According to survey data from the Australian Council for Education Research (ACER), the number of teacher librarians in primary schools dropped from 5,600 to 1,300 between the years 2010 and 2013.
-This means that many schools find themselves trying to operate libraries with a lot less manpower, which can be taxing.
+This means that many schools find themselves trying to operate libraries with a lot less staff, which can be impact service levels and staff morale.

 We’re fast approaching an era in which educators need to wear multiple hats, effectively serving in “teacher librarian” roles.
 ACER found that there’s a positive correlation between student achievement and access to an effectively managed, well resourced library.
 Even if there aren’t many staff members around to keep libraries humming along, someone has to step up.